Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

 .. admonition:: Note
    For flux values of target: https://www.cv.nrao.edu/nvss/NVSSlist.shtml

 By working out this math, we find that the phase cal is bright enough to be used in bandpass calibration.
-We included it in bandpass calibration along with flux calibrator as:
+We include it in bandpass calibration along with flux calibrator as:

 .. code-block::